danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 }
 ```

-Turns out that this actually works!
+Not, this actually works!
 If we now use `.presentationDetents(undimmed:)` instead of `.presentationDetents()` on our view, the underlying view will not be dimmed nor disabled.
 Hopefully, the large fix workaround is only temporarily needed.

 However, there is still one thing that we have to fix.
 Although the underlying view no longer gets dimmed nor disabled, it still *looks* disabled.
 The buttons are still greyed out, even though they can be tapped.